Steffo99/stars/games/turok-2-seeds-of-evil.md

 ---
-name: 'Turok 2: Seeds of Evil'
+name: "Turok 2: Seeds of Evil"
-name_sort: ''
+name_sort: ""
 rating: 0
 active: false
-progress: ''
+progress: new
 hours_played: 0
 purchased_on: .nan
 started_on: .nan